Your cart

 • Foam certifications: CertiPUR-US certified foams

-• Infusions: Green tea and copper infusions used in specific foam layers for odor and antimicrobial control
+• Infusions: Green tea and copper (odor and antimicrobial support)

 Review Score